Community Health and Native Healing in Hawai'i

-National Parks: Participants will visit several national parks throughout the duration of their program, including parks focused on marine mammal life, natural history, agriculture, and Hawai'ian artifacts.
+National Parks: Participants will visit several national parks throughout the duration of their program, including parks focused on natural history, agriculture, and Hawaiian artifacts.

-Pediatrics Center: Students rotate at a pediatric center that provides a wide range of healthcare from birth through infancy, childhood, and adolescense.
+Pediatrics Center: Participants may rotate at a pediatric center that provides a wide range of healthcare from birth through infancy, childhood, and adolescence.
 They work closely on behavioral issues, treating infectious illnesses, and offering a caring and empathetic approach to improve education and health.

-Agriculture/Farming: Students will visit various sites to understand how Hawaiians sustained rain-fed (unirrigated) intensive farming for centuries, and how they have implemented current efforts to live sustainably.
-Participants will work in planting and must be ready to dig in the dirt and connect with the land!
+Sustainable Agriculture: Students will visit a traditional land management site, or ahupua'a, to understand how Hawaiians sustained rain-fed (nonirrigated) intensive farming for centuries, and how they have implemented current efforts to live sustainably.
+This includes the opportunity to dig in the dirt and connect with the land!